Advanced Garmin Fishfinder Techniques: Master Your Fishing Game

 Vegetation-heavy area45–55%

-Pro Tip: Start in Auto mode, then switch to Manual and bump gain up until clutter appears—then back it off slightly for the clearest returns.
+Pro Tip: Start in Auto mode, switch to Manual, and gradually increase gain until clutter appears—then dial it back slightly for clearer returns.

 1.2 Contrast